swetha1510/Single-server-infinite-capacity---Markov-Model/README.md

 ## Result :
-Thus the program was executed sucessfully and got the outpu
+Thus the program was executed sucessfully and got the output.